Last revised: March 15, 2023

 For instance, many railroads began painting their cabooses in their respective liveries, which among other things added color, uniqueness, and interest to freight trains.

-On the Pennsylvania Railroad the car was known as "cabins", the B&O's homebuilt bay-window cabooses were often referred to as "wagontops," or generally as "cabeese," and the "Northeastern."
+The caboose had dozens of different names over its lifetime with different railroads calling it by a different name; on the Pennsylvania Railroad the car was known as "cabins", the B&O's homebuilt bay-window cars were often referred to as "wagontops," or generally as "cabeese," and the "Northeastern."

 Computers made long hours of paperwork on board trains almost redundant.

 Likewise, with the development of the two-way radio, EOTs (End-Of-Train devices, also known as FREDs, Flashing Rear-End Devices, which were first developed by the Florida East Coast Railway in 1969.

 These monitored, among other things, a train’s air pressure for its brakes) and automatic hotbox detectors (which detected car journal bearing hotboxes, without the need of human eyes) made for brakeman and flagman virtually unneeded.

 To make matters worse, the caboose served no profitable value for railroads.
 Labeled “non-revenue” equipment they earned nothing and were merely a cost of doing business.

 Because of this, it was clear, even to railroad unions, the car was outdated.
 In 1982 the United Transportation Union (UTU), and most railroads, reached an agreement to begin phasing out the car from active service.
 For instance, by the 1980s a new caboose could cost as much as $80,000 and $1,300 per train movement.

 While still in use today for minor jobs like transfer operations and back-up moves (where it is safer for crewmen/women to be planted on a solid, sturdy surface than dangling from the rear of a freight car), the caboose has been virtually relegated to the history books.